2880 Las Vegas Blvd. S.

 Which is not to say that if it weren't the only game in town that it wouldn't be worth visiting; it would be, especially if you have those kids in tow or you are looking for a pleasant, air conditioned diversion to get you away from the slot machines for a little while.

 The park is compact - you can get from one side to the other in minutes even with crowds - but they manage to cram a lot into that relatively small space.
 There is the Canyon Blaster roller coaster, billed as the world's only indoor double-loop, double-corkscrew track, and a bunch of other spinny, twirly, twisty rides that produce thrills in some and nausea in others.
 There are some tamer rides for the less adventurous and/or small children.
 They also have 4-D theaters, rock climbing walls, a miniature golf course, mini-bowling, midway games, laser tag, a Batman-themed laser adventure game, and more.

-El Loco is the big new attraction as of 2014.
+El Loco is the biggest attraction for coaster buffs.
 It starts with a 70 foot climb that is followed by an over and under backwards dive that creates 1.5 negative vertical G's.
 As a point of reference, negative 2 is about the most the human body can withstand.
 The ride also features a 45-degree banked outward turn, a 180-degree turn that goes into a barrel roll, and a greater than straight down diving drop.
 The four-person open-air cars tilt and roll, giving riders the sensation of flying during the 75-second ride.
 Loco indeed.

 To make room for the new ride, they got rid of the classic Rim Runner water flume, one of the park's original attractions.